tsurai/jantar/README.md

 	* custom public directory
 	* custom http response handler
 	* custom cookie names for internal modules
-* completion of controller struct
-* reintroduction of models
+	* change standard http header
 * more hooks and a better middleware interface
+* better routing for static files

 ## Inspirations
 These frameworks have been a source of inspiration and ideas during Jantars development.